PortableSheep/Pliant/README.markdown

 InputMask Change Log
 ---------------------
+* **1.3**
+    * Fixed bug where focus event wasn't setting the cursor position to the first valid placeholder.
 * **1.2**
     * Added a handler for the change event that removes the mask CSS class if the value of the field isn't the mask string.